johngodley/search-regex/readme.txt

 - Update URLs in links and images
 - Perform site-wide changes

+Search filters can be created to match any column of any WordPress table.
+For example:
+- Find all posts in a category
+- Find all post meta data without a post
+- Find all posts in a date range

 Search Regex handles small and large sites.

 == What can I search? ==